tatomyr/json-types/README.md

 ["string", "undefined"]
 ```

-The relation between the items is logical `OR`.
+The relation between the items is `XOR`.

 ## Types Combining